Loading...

 Portion Control

-If possible, prepare or choose whole wheat parathas instead of those made with refined flour.
-Whole grains are digested more slowly.
+If possible, choose whole-grain or whole-wheat parathas instead of refined flour versions.
+Whole grains are digested more slowly, reducing the potential for spikes.

-Reduce the amount of sugar in your tea or consider using a natural sweetener like stevia.
-You could also switch to unsweetened almond or soy milk.
+Reduce the amount of sugar in your tea or consider using a sugar substitute.
+You can also try unsweetened almond milk as a lower-carb alternative to regular milk.

-Drink a glass of water before your meal to help with digestion and potentially reduce the impact of a glucose spike.
+Drink a glass of water before your meal, which can help with digestion and prevent overeating.

 Physical Activity